 A Request for Plan Change is allowed for essentially insubstantial changes to the approved plan that will have no additional impacts to Bylaw Resource Areas or the Bylaw Interests and Values compared with the approved plan and require no changes to the Order of Resource Area Delineation or Order of Conditions other than a change to the plan reference or the correction of a typographical error.
 The Committee reserves the right to require a Request for an Amended Order of Resource Area Delineation or Amended Order of Conditions to be submitted in lieu of a Request for Plan Change.

-Seven (7) copies of the Request for Plan Change shall be submitted by certified mail or by hand delivery to the Committee and shall include the proposed changes and the reasons why the proposed changes would qualify for a Plan Change.
+Two 2copies of the Request for Plan Change shall be submitted by certified mail or by hand delivery to the Committee and shall include the proposed changes and the reasons why the proposed changes would qualify for a Plan Change.
 A Request for Plan Change does not have a filing fee and does not require abutter notification or a published legal notice, but is required to be duly posted in accordance with the Open Meeting Law.

 Within 21 days after receipt of a Request for Plan Change, the Committee shall discuss the matter at a public meeting.
 The Committee will vote to: